 Our science students all have the opportunity to run the Primary Science Workshops for the local primary schools.
 They are supported by the science teachers in their preparation for the events, which run throughout the year.
 The workshops are held at MAC as well as being taken to the local primary schools.
 The science team also put together a Science Spectacular which is run for the community during National Science Week each year.
 They have also ran highly successful science shows at local community events.

 The school has a school production every alternate year.
-In 2015, the students performed The High School Musical.
+In 2017 the school performed Alice Dreaming, and in 2015, the school performed The High School Musical.

 In addition to the school production, we also provide our drama students opportunities to run workshops at the local primary schools.
 The drama students attend performances and workshops for their own development.